 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.
-Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in "other gains/(losses)" together with foreign exchange gains and losses.
+Any gain or loss arising on derecognition is recognised directly in the statement of comprehensive income and presented in "other gains/(losses)" together with foreign exchange gains and losses.